ChrisD22/BscWebDevelopment/Year 3/1. Final Year Project/README.md

 1. Plan, organize and execute an individual programme of independent learning which leads to the development of a web based product.
 1. Use appropriate literature, methods and techniques in the design, creation, evaluation and reporting of the product.
-1. Reflect on and critically analyse their academic and work-based development experiences.

 ##Assessment ideas